 The Company has geographic-based and business-based operational segments.
 Geographic-based operations are further segmented into traditional and financial solutions businesses.
+See "Business - Segments" in Item 1 for more information.

 The Company allocates capital to its segments based on an internally developed economic capital model, the purpose of which is to measure the risk in the business and to provide a consistent basis upon which capital is deployed.
 The economic capital model considers the unique and specific nature of the risks inherent in RGA's businesses.
 As a result of the economic capital allocation process, a portion of investment income is credited to the segments based on the level of allocated capital.
 In addition, the segments are charged for excess capital utilized above the allocated economic capital basis.
 This charge is included in policy acquisition costs and other insurance expenses.
 Segment investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.